Map enriched output to fields in a search index in Azure AI Search

 }

-Results from the above definition are as follows.
+Results from the definition are as follows.
 Simplifying the structure loses context in this case.
 There's no longer any associations between a given color and the mediums it's available in.
-However, depending on your scenario, a result similar to the one shown below might be exactly what you need.
+However, depending on your scenario, a result similar to the following example might be exactly what you need.

 {